industrial-optimization-group/DESDEO/docs/howtoguides/nautili.md

 At this point, the analyst may use the `all_responses` to visualize the reachable ranges and the reachable solutions of each step to each of the DMs.
 Even though all steps have been evaluated at this point, the analyst (or the GUI) should only visualize this steps one at a time, at a certain rate (say, 1 step per second).
 This will allow the DM to think that they are navigating the solution space without it consuming too much time.
 Note, that according to the NAUTILI assumptions, we do not share the prefeferences of any DM to any other DM.
 HOwever, if sharing of preference information is reasonable in you problem scenario, the analyst can share them e.g., via the GUI as a separate visualization.

-One way to get the information to be visualized: TODO: chagnge for multiple DMs.
+One way to get the information to be visualized:

 ```python

 lower_bounds = pl.DataFrame(
     [response.reachable_bounds["lower_bounds"] for response in all_responses]
 )